Careless Driving Accidents in Ontario

 - Review Evidence: Examine the prosecution’s evidence for inconsistencies or weaknesses.

-- Due Diligence Defence: Discuss the circumstances with your lawyer if you believe you were driving with reasonable care.
+- Due Diligence Defence: Discuss the circumstances with your lawyer or paralegal if you believe you were driving with reasonable care.

 - Time Limits: Be mindful of the limited time frame for disputing the ticket and requesting disclosure from the prosecution.